OlegWock/inject-react-anywhere/README.md

 If you have bugs to report — create an [issue](https://github.com/OlegWock/inject-react-anywhere/issues).
 And if you ready to code some features yourself — feel free to make pull request (but please create issue with description of intended changes so we can discuss optimal way to implement it).

+## Breaking changes in 5.x.x

+* `mirrorStylesInto` is now deprecated, use `connectPortal` to link portal destination with component.
+* Styles injectors now can use `useConnectedPortalsEffect(cb: (portals) => void)` in wrapped components to be notified when list of connected portals changes and inject styles in them.

 ## Breaking changes in 3.x.x

 * Breaking change in types.
 Also added option to attach shadow root to provided node (`shadowHost`).